neoblades02/tpi-submit-bot/ASYNC_USAGE.md

 - Batch failures are retried up to `maxRetries` times
 - Browser crashes are automatically recovered with new login sessions
 - Client creation includes aggressive retry logic with page refresh and popup cleanup
+- Client name validation prevents processing records with blank names
-- Clients are never marked as "not submitted" - always created automatically
+- Clients are automatically created when names are provided (never "not submitted" for client issues)
-- Only tour operators can cause "not submitted" status when not found in system
+- Only blank client names and tour operators not found can cause "not submitted" status
 - All errors are logged with timestamps and context

 ## Deployment Considerations